NRLMMD-GEOIPS/geoips/docs/dev/order_based_procflow.rst

 * **Scalable Architecture:** accomodates additional steps, enabling more complex product processing workflows.

-The OBP workflow consists of sequence of user-defined plugin operations.
+The OBP Procflow consists of sequence of user-defined plugin operations.
 The top-level plugins which are used as steps in the OBP at minimum include readers ,algorithms, interpolators, and output formatters.
 These plugin operations, or steps, are defined in a YAML format within a product definition file and